The best running jackets 2024: beat the wind and rain on your run with these ultralight offerings

 -

 "For longer runs (and hikes) when the weather is looking unpredictable, we grab the Gore-Tex Shakedry.
-It is super reliable, keeps us dry and warm, and breathes well," say our wild running experts, which sums up the appeal and quality of this jacket perfectly.
+It is super reliable, keeps us dry and warm, and breathes well," say our wild running expert, which sums up the appeal and quality of this jacket perfectly.
 It's completely windproof and fully waterproof.
 Full stop.

-The jacket also has an adjustable hood with a visor that we found effective for keeping the rain off our face, and a drawcord at the waist for a snug fit that doesn't billow in the wind.
+The jacket also has an adjustable hood with a visor that we found effective for keeping the rain off our face, and a draw cord at the waist for a snug fit that doesn't billow in the wind.
 Nobody needs extra air resistance when they're running.
 We also appreciated the elasticated cuffs, which keep the sleeves in place and allow easy access to your GPS watch, plus the large pocket on the back that's roomy enough for your running gels and other essentials.

 Read our full R7 Gore-Tex Shakedry Trail Hooded Jacket review